My Story

 I am a clarinet repair technician currently based in Vancouver, BC.
 I specialize in the fine repair of the orchestral clarinet family.

-In my near decade of work, I have serviced instruments for members of a variety of major orchestras and ensembles across the U.S. As the former clarinet specialist for RDG Woodwinds in Los Angeles, I worked on instruments for groups such as the LAPhil, Boston Symphony, San Francisco Symphony, and the International Contemporary Ensemble.
-I have also serviced instruments for institutions such as the Music Academy of the West, USC Thornton School of Music, the Colburn School, and the New World Symphony.
+In my near decade of work, I have serviced instruments for members of a variety of major orchestras and ensembles across the U.S. I was formerly the lead clarinet specialist for RDG Woodwinds in Los Angeles, where I worked on instruments for groups such as the LAPhil, Boston Symphony, San Francisco Symphony, New World Symphony and the International Contemporary Ensemble.
+I also serviced instruments for institutions such as the Music Academy of the West, USC Thornton School of Music, and the Colburn School.

-I am now currently servicing the clarinets of Metro Vancouver while I pursue my Master’s in performance at the University of British Columbia.
+I am now servicing the clarinets of Metro Vancouver while I pursue my MM in clarinet performance at the University of British Columbia.
 I dearly love this city and hope to give back all the kindness I’ve received over the years to the clarinet community here!